PTRRupprecht/Drawing-ROIs-without-GUI/README.md

 # Drawing ROIs without GUI
 Drawing ROIs with a non-graphical user interface in Matlab

 Drawing ROIs is a repetitive task when analyzing calcium imaging data.
-Despite automatization attempts (e.g., http://neurofinder.codeneuro.org/), most of the time drawing the ROIs manually is still the best solution.
+Despite automatization attempts (e.g., http://neurofinder.codeneuro.org/), in many cases drawing the ROIs manually is still the best solution.
 This script tries to simplify and streamline manual drawing of ROIs.

 ### Quick start